kdoore/1335GitBook/drawing-application-logic.md

     `clearButton = new Button( parameters );`

-    - initialize Pattern Objects
+ - **initialize Pattern Objects**
-        - Create 4 PShapes, pass to Pattern Constructor
+        - Create 4 PShapes, pass one to each Pattern Constructor
     - Example initialization for 2 Patterns shown below
     - 4 pattern objects required